isometimescode/coopcontrol/README.md

 All of the crons here are written in Python, using the [wiringPi](http://wiringpi.com) library to control the pins.
 See [this tutorial](http://raspi.tv/2013/how-to-use-wiringpi2-for-python-on-the-raspberry-pi-in-raspbian) to set that up if you aren't already using it.

+I setup my Pi to export the BCM pins I'm using so that non-root users can run wiringPi.
+See the [gpio export command](http://wiringpi.com/the-gpio-utility) and the [wiringPiSetupSys() function](http://wiringpi.com/reference/setup/).
+I also found that I needed to add my raspberry pi user to the "gpio" group in order to run python as a non-root user.

 ### Installation

 Copy all of the `*.py` files to your Raspberry Pi, update `coop_settings.py` as noted below, and setup some crons.
 I recommend running the code manually for each file just to make sure you have any required Python libraries installed.